machinable-org/machinable/docs/guide/projects.md

 # Project structure

-*machinable* projects are build around two corresponding concepts: First, the `Component`s that contain the code that you would like to execute; and second, the `machinable.yaml` configuration file that specifies the default configuration associated with the component.
+*machinable* projects are build around two corresponding concepts: The `Component` that contains code that you would like to execute; and the `machinable.yaml` configuration file that specifies the default configuration associated with the component.

 The following sections will discuss these fundamentals in more detail.
 For now, let's focus on the file structure of the project.
 To create a machinable project, it's sufficient to create a folder or repository that contains a `machinable.yaml`: